dmuth/splunk-lab/README.md

 - `./bin/build.sh` - Build the container.
    - Note that this downloads packages from an AWS S3 bucket that I created.
 This bucket is set to "requestor pays", so you'll need to make sure the `aws` CLI app set up.
+   - A note for me: the S3 bucket is `dmuth-splunk-lab`.
 - `./bin/push.sh` - Tag and push the container.
 - `./bin/devel.sh` - Build and tag the container, then start it with an interactive bash shell.
    - This is a wrapper for the above-mentioned `go.sh` script.
 Any environment variables that work there will work here.